 Homily for the second-Sunday of advent year A02 Dec 2016, by Sermons in

-We are already in the second week of advent, and St. Paul reminds us in the second reading this morning that Everything written long ago in the scriptures was meant to teach us something about hope from the examples scripture gives of how God helped people who did not give up.
-The prophecies of old were all “advent season”; they were all in preparation for the Messiah’s coming.
+We are already in the second week of advent, and St. Paul reminds us in the second reading this morning that Everything written long ago in the scriptures was meant to teach us something about hope.
+The prophecies of the old were all about “advent season”; they were all in preparation for the Messiah’s coming.
 Isaiah said in our first reading that a shoot springs from the stock of Jesse; it’s like a new branch growing out of an ancient and weak tree.
-It was a message of hope for Israel’s persecuted people; the Babylonians enslaved them, their cities and Temple were destroyed, and their land became dried like an old dead tree.
-But the prophet Isaiah prophesized that from that deserted land, from among the persecuted and enslaved people of God, from that dead old tree a shoot springs.
+It was a message of hope for Israel’s persecuted people; the Babylonians enslaved them, their cities and temples were destroyed, and their land became dried like an old dead tree.
+But the prophet Isaiah prophesized that from that deserted land, from among the persecuted and enslaved people of God, from that old dead tree a shoot springs.
 And on the shoot rests the Spirit of God; the spirit of wisdom and insight, the spirit of counsel and power.

 Isaiah prophesied about the coming of the Lord, and Matthew in our gospel reading today testify that In due course John the Baptist appeared; he preached in the wilderness of Judaea, and this was his message: ‘Repent, for the kingdom of heaven is close at hand.’